KTStephano/Haskell/README.md

 making them immutable.
 Certain things are done to mitigate the performance impact that this brings with it, such as abusing the fact that all objects should be immutable, so instances can be shared among lists without issue.

-If you need a loop to iterate over a list, you can use map and if you want to put two sets of things together in pairs then you can use zip.
+If you need a loop to iterate over a list then you can use map and if you want to put two sets of things together in pairs then you can use zip.
 These are just a few examples of how this codebase tries to use C++ to perform common operations in a way that would be more familiar to Haskell programmers.

 There are a lot of things that I left up to future people/future iterations of this project.
 For example, common large Integer operations (+,-,*,exponentiation) have been implemented, but other things including division that Haskell easily